Felon voting rights, same-sex marriage measures die in Virginia House panel

 To change the state constitution, a proposed amendment must win passage in General Assembly two years in a row — with an election in between — before going to a public vote in a general election.
 The felon voting and same-sex marriage measures passed both chambers of the Democratic-controlled legislature last year with bipartisan support, but prospects for their passage dimmed after Republicans won control of the House in November.

 The governor has no role in the amendment process — except as an individual voter if one makes it to the ballot.
-A spokeswoman for Gov. Glenn Youngkin (R), who opposes same-sex marriage and ran as a tough-on-crime conservative, did not immediately respond to a request for comment.
+A spokeswoman for Gov. Glenn Youngkin (R), who ran as a tough-on-crime conservative, did not respond to a request for comment.
+Youngkin indicated to the Associated Press in October that he personally does not support same-sex marriage but acknowledged that it was “legally acceptable” and that as governor, he would support the law.

 The constitution permanently strips felons of their voting rights, although they can petition the governor for restoration.
 Recent governors have taken steps to make the restoration process easier, starting with Republican Robert F. McDonnell and greatly accelerating under Democrats Terry McAuliffe and Ralph Northam, who restored rights in record numbers.